Local Government Act 2002

 "Rules for doing work on private land without the owner's okay"

-You must tell the person living on the land and the owner, if you know who they are, about the work you plan to do.
-If someone objects to the work, you must listen to their concerns and make a decision.
-You can choose to stop the work, go ahead with it, or make some changes.
+You must also inform the person living on the land and the owner, if you know who they are, about the work you plan to do.
+If someone objects to the work, you must listen to their concerns and make a decision about whether to go ahead with the work or not, as outlined in clause 1(e).

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.